pivotal-topher-bullock/concourse-workshop/labs/06-one-off-task.md

   args: ["Hello, My first pipeline!"]
 ```

-To execute the concourse task on your local workstation execute the following fly command.
-Your environment may pull down a docker image after which you will see the task initialize and execute.
+To execute the concourse task on your local workstation execute the following
+fly command.
+Your environment may pull down a docker image after which you
+will see the task initialize and execute.

 ```
-$ fly -t lite  execute -c pipeline.yml executing build 79 initializing running echo Hello, My first pipeline!
+$ fly -t demo  execute -c hello-task.yml executing build 79 initializing running echo Hello, My first pipeline!